open-risk/equinox/README.md

 ## Credits

-* The Python and Django ecosystems and the many powerful software components (Geodjango, Jazzmin, ... full list coming)
+* The Python and Django ecosystems and the many powerful software components (GeoDjango, Jazzmin, ... full list coming)
 * The GHG Protocol
 * The Partnership for Carbon Accounting Financials
 * The European Banking Authority